 The world’s fourth largest island, Madagascar boasts a unique ecosystem, with many species of plants and animals found nowhere else.
 Despite its great potential, in recent decades the country has experienced a stagnation in per capita income and a rise in absolute poverty.
 Recent political instability has undermined government institutional capacity, economic growth and development efforts.
 It has also reduced people's access to basic services and their ability to prevent and recover from frequent shocks.

-Over 78 percent of Madagascar's population lives on less than US$ 1,90 per day.
+92 percent of Madagascar's population lives on less than US$ 1,90 per day.
 Affecting almost half of all children under 5 - the world’s fourth highest rate - chronicmalnutrition is considered a major public health concern in Madagascar.

 Farming, fishing and forestry form the backbone of the Malagasy economy.
 Agriculture is dominated by rain-fed small-scale subsistence farming: seven out of 10 smallholder farmers own no more than 1.2 hectares of land.
 Rice is the main staple food and the island’s main crop, but not enough is produced to satisfy the national demand.
 Agricultural production remains low due to factors including limited access to agricultural productive assets, credit and markets; gender inequality limiting women and girls’ access to land; poor post-harvest techniques; inadequate natural resources management; and lack of adequate access to markets for smallholder farmers.